csikasote/bigc/README.md

-# IGC-Mu-Cibemba : Multimodal Datasets for the Bemba Language
+# Bemba-IGC : Multimodal Datasets for the Bemba Language